 Gilia is most successful if direct sown outdoors 2-3 weeks before last frost, or in the autumn in mild climates.
 Alternately, start indoors 6-8 weeks before last frost, and harden seedlings off gradually in a cold frame before transplanting.
 This is one of those annuals that requires almost no effort: Sprinkle seeds where they are to grow, and most gardeners will have a very high success rate.

 Sow seeds 2mm (1/8″) deep.
 At a temperature of 12-18°C (55-65°F) seeds should germinate in 17 to 21 days.

 Transplant after last frost into average, well drained soil.
 G. tricolor can grow in quite sandy conditions and is drought tolerant, so it’s useful for xeriscaping.
 Space plants 23-33cm (9-15″) apart.
-Gilia may self sow in the right conditions, but it does not become weedy and is easy to control.
+Gilia will probably self sow in the right conditions, but it does not become weedy and is very easy to control.